jan-brabec/microimaging_histology_DIB/README.md

 * You will be asked to locate the HE.jpg file corresponding to this project.
 This is because when the project was created it was linked with an absolute but not relative path to this image.
 The image is located in the same folder as the project file, e.g.(e.g. for sample 1 /data/1/cell_density/QuPath/HE.jpg).
 This will load both the image as well as the cell nuclei detected.
 * Since the images are large, loading of the images may take time and also requires a large amount of memory (RAM).
 * You may want to see the scale bar (located in the left bottom corner by default) in real units instead of relative units (i.e. micrometers instead of pixels).
 If so, please modify following fields in the Image tab (this is located between Project and Annotation tabs): Pixel width and Pixel height.
 These can be set to 0.5 micrometers and 0.5 micrometers because at this resolution the histology slides were digitalized.
 Afterward, the scale bar will show micrometers instead of pixels.
-* If you want to view also the coregistered VEGF-stained histology section (which are stored as .mat -v7.3 files in the database) in QuPath you will need to save these images in a QuPath readable format.
-QuPath can visualize .jpg files and you can modify the script [save_qupath](https://github.com/jan-brabec/microimaging_vs_histology_in_meningeomas/blob/main/Step_a_Analyze_CD/save_qupath.m) to save the VEGF images as .jpg files.
+* If you want to view also the coregistered EVG-stained histology section (which are stored as .mat -v7.3 files in the database) in QuPath you will need to save these images in a QuPath readable format.
+QuPath can visualize .jpg files and you can modify the script [save_qupath](https://github.com/jan-brabec/microimaging_vs_histology_in_meningeomas/blob/main/Step_a_Analyze_CD/save_qupath.m) to save the EVG images as .jpg files.
 QuPath may be able to read also .tif files.
 We have not added this optionality into QuPath because we have analyzed cell density from H&E-stained images only in our [related research article](https://github.com/jan-brabec/microimaging_vs_histology_in_meningeomas).
-Please note that we could not provide a VEGF-stained histology section for tumor samples: 1, 3, and 11 because the files were corrupted during the digitalization.
+Please note that we could not provide a EVG-stained histology section for tumor samples: 1, 3, and 11 because the files were corrupted during the digitalization.

 ## Additional notes
 * The histology slide scanner provided histology slides in *.svs* format.
 These were later saved as *.tif* files using [ImageJ](https://imagej.nih.gov/ij/index.html) (version 1.53t) with [Bioformat plugin](https://docs.openmicroscopy.org/bio-formats/5.8.2/users/imagej/installing.html) (version 6.11.1) that needs to be installed separately.
 Alternatively, they can be saved as *.tif* using [Fiji](https://imagej.net/software/fiji/downloads) which is one of the distributions of ImageJ containing the Bioformat plugin.
 The red, green, and blue channels were separated into three images within a single *.tif* file using the Autoscale option on.
 The *.svs* files are not provided because they contain important metadata.
-The metadata from the slide scanner is, however, provided in the file **raw_histo** as *Metadata_HE.csv* or *Metadata_VEGF.csv*.
+The metadata from the slide scanner is, however, provided in the file **raw_histo** as *Metadata_HE.csv* or *Metadata_EVG.csv*.
-* Samples 1, 3 and 11 do not contain VEGF- but only H&E-stained histology slides because the VEGF files were corrupted during saving from the pathology slide scanner.
+* Samples 1, 3 and 11 do not contain EVG- but only H&E-stained histology slides because the EVG files were corrupted during saving from the pathology slide scanner.
 * Sample 12 does not contain metadata for the HE-stained histology slide (the file was deleted by mistake).
 * Licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].